Query Circuits: Explaining How Language Models Answer User Prompts: Detailed Experimental Setup

 \paragraph{Baselines.} We adopt EAP-IG as the backbone method to score edges since it is one of the most effective current approaches.
 The original EAP-IG implementation employs a Dijkstra-like iterative construction introduced in Section~\ref{subsubsec: score edge and construct circuit}.
 Our replications show that it achieves comparable performance to greedy selection but with higher runtime (see Appendix~\ref{supsub: comp-greedy-dijkstra}).
 As a result, we adopt greedy selection to construct the circuit after edge scoring.
 The IG step is set to 20 throughout the experiments.
 Two baselines are: (i) applying EAP-IG directly to each original query, i.e., estimating each edge’s IE on that query; and (ii) applying EAP-IG to estimate each edge’s IE averaged over the original query and its paraphrases.
 The latter is exactly the way methods in capability circuit discovery score edges for capability circuit construction.

 \paragraph{Target Model and Performance Metric.} For IOI, we use GPT-2 Small (32491 edges) as the target LLM, following prior work; for all other tasks, we use Llama-3.2-1B-Instruct (386713 edges).
 For performance metric $L$, we adopt logit difference as it provides a more natural unit for transformers than probability difference~\citep{heimersheim2024use}.
 Specifically, for IOI, the logit difference between the correct and incorrect name is adopted.
 For arithmetic addition and multiplication, the logit difference between the correct and corrupted answers is used.
 For ARC Challenge and MMLU, we consider the logit difference between the correct option and the average of the incorrect ones.
+Performances of circuits are averaged over all queries in the datasets.

 \paragraph{Edge budgets.} When testing all methods except iBoN: For IOI, we set $N\in \{50, 100, 250, 500, 750, 1k, 1.25k, 1.5k, 1.75k, 2k\}$; For arithmetic addition and arithmetic multiplication, we use $N\in \{500, 1k, 1.5k, 2k, 3k, 5k, 10k, 20k, 30k, 40k, 50k\}$; For ARC Challenge and MMLU, we consider $N\in \{500, 2k, 5k, 10k, 30k, 50k, 100k, 150k, 200k, 250k, 300k\}$.
 When testing iBoN, we adopt interpolated budgets because iBoN will produce the same performance as BoN if it has the same edge budget.
 Specifically, for iBoN on IOI, we set $N\in\{75,175,375,625,875,1.125k,1.375k,1.625k,1.875k\}$; For arithmetic addition and arithmetic multiplication, we use $N\in\{750,1.25k,1.75k,2.5k,4k,7.5k,15k,25k,35k,45k\}$; For ARC Challenge and MMLU, we consider $N\in\{1.25k,3.5k,7.5k,20k,40k,75k,125k,175k,225k,275k\}$.